Luyaochen1/glabapp_deploy/README.md

-# Steps to implement a redis-celery-flask job queue system
+# Steps to step a redis-celery-flask job queue system

 This is a step-by-step guide of implementing a python job queue with redis, celery, and Flask ( using a CTA core detection program by Giancardo Lab ).